AP Source: Cards get WR Hopkins from Texans for RB Johnson

 The 27-year-old Hopkins gives the Cardinals a premier receiver to add to a promising core on offense, which includes second-year quarterback Kyler Murray, receivers Christian Kirk and Larry Fitzgerald, and potentially running back Kenyan Drake, to whom Arizona gave the transition tag earlier Monday.

 Several Cardinals players not surprisingly reacted positively to the move on social media.
-Murray responded with a ” LET’S GET RIGHT! (at)DeAndreHopkins ” while Kirk added ” 10 + 11 + 13 (equals) SCARY SIGHT.
+Murray responded with a “ LET’S GET RIGHT! @DeAndreHopkins ” while Kirk added “ 10 + 11 + 13 = SCARY SIGHT.
 Welcome to the squad bro let’s eat! ”

 The Cardinals finished with a 5-10-1 record last season under first-year coach Kliff Kingsbury, who is known for his innovative offense.
 Murray was the No. 1 overall draft pick and had an encouraging rookie season, finishing with 3,722 yards passing and 20 touchdowns.
 But the Cardinals occasionally struggled to stretch the field vertically for big plays in the passing game.
 Hopkins’ arrival should help.